-The Department of Neuroscience at Mayo Clinic in Florida is ushering in a new era of neurodegenerative disease research.
-The department is committed to understanding Alzheimer's, Parkinson's and related diseases, while emphasizing translational research geared toward identifying and developing therapies to treat and prevent these devastating disorders.
-A combination of world-renowned experts, unique resources and productive collaborations with clinical colleagues makes the Department of Neuroscience a leader in its field.
+The Department of Neuroscience at Mayo Clinic's campus in Florida is at the forefront of a new era of research in aging, neurodegeneration and neurotherapeutics.
+The department is committed to understanding Alzheimer's disease and related dementias, movement disorders such as Parkinson's disease, amyotrophic lateral sclerosis and ataxias, and cerebrovascular diseases.
+With a vision of translating discovery to addressing the unmet needs of patients, it also emphasizes research geared toward identifying and developing therapies to treat and prevent these devastating disorders.
+A combination of world-renowned experts, unique resources and productive collaborations among basic scientists, geneticists, neurologists and neuropathologists makes the Department of Neuroscience a leader in its field.

 Through the use of highly innovative approaches and cutting-edge technologies, paired with the creation of sophisticated preclinical models, investigators in the Department of Neuroscience seek to decipher the underlying causes of neurological disorders, develop new methods to improve diagnostic and prognostic assessments, and discover novel therapeutic strategies.
 These endeavors greatly benefit from the more than 9,300 specimens available through Mayo Clinic's brain bank in Florida, from human cells banked by the Center for Regenerative Biotherapeutics to generate robust disease models such as organoids, and from close collaborations with the Department of Neurology and the Department of Neurosurgery, which facilitate human studies and the collection of biospecimens.
 These resources, along with the Alzheimer's Disease Research Center that promotes research and education about healthy brain aging, mild cognitive impairment, Alzheimer's disease and related dementia disorders, are invaluable.